When researching MBA programs and structuring your resume, you may have some questions about MBA work experience.

 In short, work experience is an essential aspect of your MBA profile and can make an extensive impression on admissions committees.

-How Important is Work Experience to Admissions Committees?
+How Important Is Work Experience to Admissions Committees?

 However, it is not impossible to get into business school without a post-graduate career, especially if you apply for a deferred MBA.
 In this type of program, you can gain admission to business school as soon as you finish your undergrad, take a few years to start your career, and then start working toward your MBA.